-The right and left movement are with respect to the Mr Deepak Mohan.
-After walking 5 km towards South, he takes a right turn and now will be facing West.
+The right and left movements are with respect to Mr. Deepak Mohan.
+After walking 5 km towards the South, he takes a right turn and now will be facing West.
 After walking 3 more km he turns left and walks 5 more km.
 Now he is facing South.

 Hence, the answer is option B.

 Check out the SBI Syllabus at the linked article.